Lee Won-il

 Lee Won-il (Korean: 이원일; born December 12, 1979) is a South Korean chef and television personality.
 He was a cast member in the variety shows Please Take Care of My Refrigerator (seasons 1-2) and Cook Representative.

 Education

 Lee lived in Philippines from 2002 until 2008.
 In 2008, Lee earned a BSc degree in Hotel, Restaurant and Institution Management at the University of the Philippines Diliman in Philippines.

 Career

-Lee is the former owner and chef of Dear Bread and, as of 2020, owns and operates Lee Won-il Table, a 14-seat restaurant in Hannam-dong, Yongsan-gu, Seoul.
+Lee is the former owner and chef of Dear Bread and, as of 2020, owns and operates Lee Won-il Table, a 14-seat restaurant in Hannam-dong, Yongsan District, Seoul.

 On August 24, 2020, Lee and his fiancée, television producer Kim Yoo-jin, announced they would be leaving the cast of the MBC TV celebrity-couple reality show Don't Be Jealous.
 The announcement followed multiple media reports accusing Kim of bullying behavior, including physical abuse, dating back to 2008 and earlier.
 Kim was a minor at the time the incidents were alleged to have occurred.